Q: When will I hear back about my application?

 Q: Can I submit a recommendation letter instead of the recommendation form?

 A: No, please use the form provided.
-Recommendation letters will not be accepted instead of the form.
+Recommendation letters will not be accepted without the form.

 Q: What if I do not fit the race categories listed?